'Get ready Russia': Trump issues warning on Syria missile strikes

 “The aim is to soften the rigidity of Assad, to push him to accept, at least, starting of a peace process in Syria,” he said.

+"We should all be outraged at these horrific reports and images from Douma,” said Dr. Peter Salama, WHO's director general.

+The Russian Defense Military labelled the WHO statement "unfounded," and called reports of an attack a "fabrication and provocation."

-Some 500,000 people have died in the Syrian civil war as Assad fights rebels trying to unseat him.
+Some 500,000 people are estimated to have died in the Syrian civil war as Assad fights rebels trying to unseat him.
+Millions of Syrians have been forced from their homes.

-F. Brinley Bruton reported from London, Keir Simmons reported from Moscow, and Bill Neely and Charlene Gubash reported from Beirut, Lebanon.
+F. Brinley Bruton reported from London, Keir Simmons from Moscow, and Bill Neely and Charlene Gubash from Beirut, Lebanon.